-The bacon and egg muffins reheat wonderfully and this make-ahead process will mean easy morning breakfast options for you and your family.
+These bacon and egg muffins reheat wonderfully.
+The make-ahead process will mean easy morning breakfast options for you and your family.

 You can also freeze the bacon and egg muffins for up to one month.
 Be sure to wrap them well and then place in the freezer.
 Thaw in the fridge overnight and then reheat in the microwave for 15-30 seconds.

 Are you ready to fall in love with this easy, nutritious breakfast?
 Read these last few tips and then preheat your oven to start cooking!
 We hope you enjoy them as much as we do.

 Don’t Miss our New Recipes!
 Follow Us on Social for the Latest Ones!